-JUNCTION BOX REPAIR - The Concours Junction Box is a weak link in the motorcycle's electrical system.
-J-Boxes typically fail in the 50-60,000 mile area due to stress corrosion of the relay's solder joints, other soldered joints, or excessive electrical loads caused by using J-Box leads or the bike's wiring harness to provide power for accessories, thus placing higher load(s) on a relay.
+1986-2006 JUNCTION BOX REPAIR - The Concours Junction Box is a weak link in the Concours' electrical system.
+J-Boxes typically fail in the 50-60,000 mile area due to stress corrosion of the relay's solder joints, or excessive electrical loads on the relays caused by using J-Box leads or the bike's wiring harness to provide power for accessories, thus placing higher load(s) on a relay.

-The service replaces your J-box's low capacity OEM relays with new, higher capacity ones, thus assuring ample reserve current carrying capacity.
+I do not check your relays and only replace the bad one(s).
+My service replacesall your J-box's relays with new, higher capacity ones, thus assuring ample reserve current carrying capacity.
+All diodes are checked and replaced as necessary.
 Other soldered connections and fuse holders are inspected and repaired as necessary.
-Refurbished junction boxes are warranted for 6 months from the date of shipment.
+Damaged/delaminated circuit board traces are repaired if possible.
+Future stress corrosion is greatly reduced by the techniques used in the rebuilding process.
+Refurbished junction boxes are warranted for 1 year from the date of shipment.
 The rebuilding of your j-box takes 1-2 days after receipt.
+Return is by Priority Mail.

 NOTE: When sending your J-box for rebuilding; remove the cover, all fuses, the fuse pulling tool, fan fuse bracket and the rubber, damper strap.
 Send to the address on the Contact page.